devironl/twitter-face-ratio-computer/README.md

 ## Workflow

 1. Get the *n* latest tweets of a given Twitter account by using the official Twitter API
-2. Download all the images shared in the tweets
+2. Download all the images and videos shared in the tweets
-3. Extract all the faces from the images by using [OpenCV](https://pypi.org/project/opencv-python/)
+3. Extract all the faces from the images and videos by using [OpenCV cascade classifier](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html)
+    - For the videos we focus on 1 pane out of 100 in order to lighten the process
+    - We apply a [DBScan](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html) clustering on the faces popping out and we keep one face per cluster
 4. Encode the faces based on the [face_recognition](https://pypi.org/project/face-recognition/) library
 5. Sort the faces based on their similarity with the encoding of a reference image
 6. Grey out the faces whose similarity is below a threshold of 0.9 (customisable)